-In the event that you have been injured in a boating, train or aeroplane accident, and the cause of the accident was due to direct negligence of a company or individual, you can claim for monetary compensation.
+In the event that you have been injured in a boating, train or airplane accident, and the cause of the accident was due to direct negligence of a company or individual, you can claim for monetary compensation.

 In modern times transportation has advanced immensely to be faster and more efficient.
-From the simple steam engine boat, to revolutionary magnetically operated trains, transportation via any mechanical means comes with inherent risks.
+From the simple steam engine boat to revolutionary magnetically operated trains, transportation via any mechanical means comes with inherent risks.
 Due to the nature of these modes of transport, accidents that occur are often serious.
-With the high speed of travel, volatility of the fuel and finely tuned mechanics of trains, boats and aeroplanes, the risks of serious injury is high.
+With the high speed of travel, volatility of the fuel and finely tuned mechanics of trains, boats and airplanes, the risks of serious injury is high.

 Despite the best efforts of operators and drivers, the intensity of these machines means that accidents do occur and lives are lost.